 - If your goal is to develop a positive mindset (either in addition to a career goal or as a short-term goal), then use the same approach described above.
 Follow social media accounts that have motivational and inspirational content, or watch motivational videos to start your morning or listen to podcasts.
 Also, make sure you surround yourself with positive people and avoid situations that could put you out of your element.
 If you’re harboring negative relationships, work on dealing with that issue first.
 These take more of a toll on your energy than you realize.
 Take inventory of what is weighing you down and to rid your life of negativity so that you can take in more positivity.

 Whatever your goal, make sure that your actions follow suit so that you feel more productive versus overwhelmed.
 If you’re overwhelmed, revisit that list and eliminate anything that doesn’t align with the vision you have for yourself.
-Like I said in my last post:

 3. Make Time for Yourself